Mikieb1982/the-turnstile/README.md

 npm run dev:server
 ```

 Leave both commands running during development.
-The Vite server prints a local URL you can open in your browser, and hot module replacement is enabled for rapid iteration on copy and layout tweaks.
+The Next.js server prints a local URL you can open in your browser, and hot module replacement is enabled for rapid iteration on copy and layout tweaks.

 > ✅ No Firebase account is required to run the MVP.
 The app works entirely offline using the seeded fixtures and localStorage if the API server is not running.